panCtrlV/bigDataStat-book/chapter5.md

-# Chapter 5 Shared Memory Computing in R
+# Chapter 5 Parallel Computing in R with Packages

+`parallel` package